{{ summaryHeading }}

 Quality reserve

-A margin subtracted from calibrated max flow to leave room for filament and temperature variation.
+A margin subtracted from calibrated max flow to leave room for filament, temperature, and hardware variation.

 Max volumetric speed